-In order for you to receive an increment, you and your member of staff will need to have a Pay Progression meeting to ensure that all of the required standards have been met.
+In order for the member of staff to receive their pay impacting increment, you and your member of staff will need to have a Pay Progression meeting to ensure that all of the required standards have been met.

 It is important to note that the Pay Progression meeting is in addition to the Values Based Appraisal meeting.